Farzaneh-Nasrabadii/Farzaneh-Nasrabadii/README.md

 # Hi, I'm Farzaneh Nasrabadi 👋

-### Junior Backend Developer | Java & Python
+### Aspiring Backend Developer | Java & Python | Seeking IT Ausbildung in Germany 🇩🇪

-I'm an aspiring Backend Developer with an IT background and a strong interest in building reliable, maintainable, and scalable software.

-I enjoy working with Java, Python, databases, Linux, and backend technologies, with a particular focus on clean code, object-oriented programming, testing, and software architecture.
+I have a background in IT and am now building a solid, hands-on foundation in backend development.
+I'm currently transitioning into software engineering and actively looking for an IT Ausbildung in Germany, where I can grow as a backend developer while contributing real value from day one.

+I care about writing clean, maintainable, and well-tested code, and I enjoy understanding *why* software is built the way it is — not just how.

 ---

-## 🚀 What I'm Working On
+## 🚀 What I'm Currently Learning

-- ☕ Deepening my Java and Object-Oriented Programming skills
+- ☕ Deepening Java 21 and Object-Oriented Programming
-- 🌱 Learning Spring Boot and backend development
+- 🌱 Building REST APIs with Spring Boot
-- 🗄️ Working with PostgreSQL and database design
+- 🗄️ Database design and queries with PostgreSQL
-- 🧪 Writing clean and testable code with JUnit 5
+- 🧪 Writing clean, testable code with JUnit 5
-- 🐳 Using Docker for development environments
+- 🐳 Containerizing applications with Docker (KodeKloud certified ✅)
-- 🐧 Working with Linux and system tools
+- 🐧 Linux system administration and shell tools
+- 🇩🇪 German — working toward B2

 ---

 ## 🛠️ Tech Stack

-### Languages
-Java • Python • SQL
+Languages: Java 21 • Python • SQL

-### Backend & Database
+Backend: Spring Boot • REST APIs

-PostgreSQL
+Database: PostgreSQL

-### Tools & Technologies
-Git • GitHub • Maven • Docker • Linux • JUnit 5
+Tools & DevOps: Git • GitHub • Maven • Docker • Linux

-### Concepts
+Testing: JUnit 5

-Object-Oriented Programming • Clean Code • Unit Testing • Database Design
+Concepts: Object-Oriented Programming • Clean Code • Unit Testing • Database Design • Software Architecture

+---

+## 📜 Certifications

+- ☕ Java
+- 🐍 Python
+- 🔧 Git
+- 🐳 Docker

 ---

 ## 🌍 Languages